Conservation laws in classical Poisson field theories: Lie-Poisson gauge theory

-Noether's theorem is a fundamental concept in field theory that connects spacetime symmetries with conservation laws.
-The Poisson action (\ref{Action}) must be invariant under infinitesimal transformations of both the coordinates and the fields.
-These transformations are defined by:
+Noether's theorem is a fundamental pillar of field theory that connects spacetime symmetries with conservation laws.
+If the Poisson action (\ref{Action}) is invariant under infinitesimal transformations of both the coordinates and the fields, one can derive the conserved quantities of such theory.
+Consider transformations given by